Yoruba Nation: Ilana Omo Oodua tackles DSS over extradition of Igboho

 By Adeola Badru – Ibadan

-A group fighting for the self determination of Yoruba nation, Ilana Omo Oodua on Wednesday, tackled the Department of Security Service (DSS), over cliams that it has filed extradition charges against Chief Sunday Adeyemo, popularly known as Sunday Igboho, who is currently in police custody in Benin republic.
+A group fighting for the self-determination of Yoruba nation, Ilana Omo Oodua on Wednesday, tackled the Department of Security Service (DSS), over claims that it has filed extradition charges against Chief Sunday Adeyemo, popularly known as Sunday Igboho, who is currently in police custody in Benin republic.

 The group stated that the claims by DSS was an attempt to crush fine awarded by the court against DSS for unlawful invasion of Igboho’s residence in Ibadan.